Registration Open for 2023/24 School Year

-- All vehicle fines to an unregistered vehicle.
+- All other vehicle fines to an unregistered vehicle.

-If you receive a Vehicle Violation, you have 1 week to come to the Security Department at facility maintenance to discuss the ticket you have received.
+If you receive a Vehicle Violation, you have 1 week to come to the Campus Safety Department at facility maintenance to discuss the ticket you have received.
 After the 1 week period, the charge will be processed on your student account.